See a list of Auto Body Programs by Clicking Here!

 What is Auto Body, Collision and Repair?

-Auto Body, Collision and Repair is an area of study and field of employment that deals with the repair of damaged automobiles and the restoration of physical features to as close as possible to their factory release.
-Individuals in this field will repair frames, panels, windows, and any other parts affected through damage and collision to the exterior of an automobile, utilizing a variety of machines and tools in order to successfully complete a given job.
+Auto Body, Collision and Repair is an area of study and field of employment that deals with the repair of damaged automobiles and the restoration of physical features to as close as possible to their factory condition.
+Individuals in this field will repair frames, panels, windows, and any other parts affected through damage and collision to the exterior of an automobile.
+Auto body repair specialists utilize a variety of machines and tools in order to successfully complete a given job.

 Auto Body & Collision Repair Specialties